core-api/example-server/README.md

 ## Usage

 You'll probably want to use the [Python client library][python-client] to interact with the API.
-See the documentation there for more details.

     >>> import coreapi
     >>> doc = coreapi.get('http://127.0.0.1:3000/')